Sadly, Most Businesses Absolutely Waste This Vital Asset!

 in sales.
 In 2020, sales are easier to generate if a digital based

-3. Follow Jay Moye’s advice.
+marketing function supports the sales effort. - Follow Jay Moye’s advice.
 Jay is the Worldwide Editor-In-Chief of

 Coca Cola Journey, the company’s award winning digital magazine.